-Professor Giovanni Grasselli is the NSERC-Foundation CMG Industrial Research Chair in Fundamental Petroleum Rock Physics and Rock Mechanics.
+Professor Giovanni Grasselli is the NSERC-Energi Simulation Industrial Research Chair in Fundamental Rock Physics and Rock Mechanics.
 His work is concentrated in examining the development of rock fractures under a range of thermohydro-mechanical conditions.
 This involves fundamental lab studies using x-ray tomography, and advanced numerical modelling using hybrid finite element discrete element methods (fem-dem).
 Professor Grasselli’s lab is equipped with state of the art field measurement tools including the aforementioned point load tester, Schmidt hammer, and 3D laser scanner for rock fracture mapping.

 By combining fundamental principles of rock physics and rock mechanics with seismic imaging, his research will help in the development of technology for smarter, unconventional petroleum production, while reducing environmental impacts and contributing towards safer field operations.

 Prestigious award is the ultimate prize in rock mechanics for young researchers, putting two graduates and one faculty member on the map Bryan Tatone (CivE PhD 1T4) has been named the 2017 recipient of the international Rocha Medal, the most prestigious award a student can receive for rock mechanics research.
 Tatone is the second student… Read more »

 Story originally appeared on U of T News Toronto, ON – University of Toronto Professor Giovanni Grasselli, of the Department of Civil Engineering, has been named the inaugural holder of the Foundation CMG Industrial Research Chair in Fundamental Petroleum Rock Physics and Rock Mechanics.
 Professor Grasselli is joining 12 chairs at 12 universities, including… Read more »

 35 St. George St.

 Canada, M5S 1A4